prona-p4-learning-platform/learn-sdn-hub/README.md

 * Web-based lab environment based on React and TypeScript
 * Multiple assignments can be provided for users and deployed to hosts running the exercises' tasks
 * Web-based access to terminals for each assigment based on [xterm.js](https://xtermjs.org/) (esp. using SSH)
-* Editing of SDN- or P4-related files, as well as other configuration or source code files used by the assignments, using web-based [monaco editor](https://microsoft.github.io/monaco-editor/)
+* Editing of, e.g., SDN-related files, as well as other configuration or source code files used by the assignments, using web-based [monaco editor](https://microsoft.github.io/monaco-editor/)
-* Augmentation of monaco editor to support SDN and P4 languages and facilitating development tasks by supporting features like auto completion, syntax highlighting, error feedback etc.
+* Augmentation of monaco editor to support SDN and P4 languages, facilitating development tasks by supporting features like auto completion, syntax highlighting, error feedback etc.
 * Modular authentication backend (included are a simple single user, simple multi user and a MongoDB based authentication backend)
-* Modular assignment host backend (included is an SSH backend for single user, multi user (using hosts, VMs, containers to run the assignments) and an OpenStack provider starting and configuring instances to run the assignments)
+* Modular assignment host backend (included is an SSH backend for single user, multi user (using hosts, VMs, containers to run the assignments) and an OpenStack (VM), Docker (container) and Firecracker (microVM) provider starting and configuring instances to run the assignments)

 The following figures show screenshots of the environment, used to teach the basic functions of a P4-based Layer 2 "learning" (flooding & filtering) switch: